kraimbaud/kubernetes-training/README.md

 terraform apply
 ```

-It will crete 5 VM on GCP.
+It will create 5 VM on GCP.
 The purpose is to setup yourself 2 masters and 3 workers.

 ## Links